-Entrance Loan Counseling: nwc.edu/entrance

-Master Promissory Note: nwc.edu/stafford

-Exit Loan Counseling: nwc.edu/exit
+Entrance Loan Counseling: Master Promissory Note: Exit Loan Counseling: nwc.edu/entrance studentaid.gov/mpn/ nwc.edu/exit

 Disbursement - NWC disburses all federal loans (Direct & PLUS) in two payments, one at the beginning of the loan period, and the other at the midpoint of the loan-period.
 Loans made only for only one semester will be disbursed in two payments: one disbursement at the start of the semester and a second disbursement after the midpoint in the semester.
 Please review the "Midpoint Academic Progress" portion of the Satisfactory Academic Progress (SAP) policy for loan disbursement eligibility after the midpoint of the semester (nwc.edu/fapolicy).
 First-time student loan borrowers must be enrolled for 30 days before the first disbursement of any federal loan can be released.
 All federal student loans created through NWC are submitted to the National Student Loan Data System (NSLDS) and are accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
-Federal Student loan borrowers can find their loan balance(s) by logging in to their StudentAid.gov Dashboard or their loan servicer's website (a student can find their loan servicer(s) by using the "Find my Servicer" tool and then visiting their "My Aid" page.
+Federal Student loan borrowers can find their loan balance(s) by logging in to their StudentAid.gov Dashboard or their loan servicer's website (a student can find their loan servicer(s) by using the "Find my Servicer" tool at https://studentaid.gov/manage-loans/repayment/servicers and then visiting their "My Aid" page.